rookie-ninja/rk-docs/content/en/docs/Bootstrapper/User guide/grpc-golang/Basic/grpc-gateway.md

 ---

 ## Overview
-In order to enable [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway), we need to add a bunch of codes.
+In traditional way, we need to add a bunch of codes in order to enable [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway),

-With bootstrapper, user can enable grpc-gateway with configuration in boot.yaml easily.
+With bootstrapper, grpc-gateway will be automatically started and bind to one single port with grpc for convenience.

 > **Steps to enable grpc-gateway:**
 > 1. Write gw_mapping.yaml